 5. This all equals derivatives

 Let’s break this down

-• They can be used for Hedging, which is essentially helping you protect your investments that are in foreign currency.
-You would buy a foreign currency derivative to protect your downside if the currency dropped.
+• Derivatives can be used for Hedging, which essentially helps you protect your investments that are in foreign currency.
+For example, you would buy a foreign currency derivative to protect your downside if the currency dropped.

 • Speculation is another very common use case, as people buy derivatives of gold and most recently Bitcoins.

 • Most common use cases are Future Contracts, where you agree to the sale of a company at a set price.